 Jim Yong Kim

-Jim Yong Kim, M.D., Ph.D., is president of the World Bank Group.
-A physician and anthropologist, Dr. Kim has dedicated himself to international development for more than two decades.
-Before joining the World Bank, Kim served as president of Dartmouth College and held professorships at Harvard Medical School and the Harvard School of Public Health.
-From 2003-2005, as director of the World Health Organization’s HIV/AIDS Department, Dr. Kim led the “3 by 5” initiative, the first global goal for AIDS treatment, which expanded AIDS treatment in developing countries.
-He has received a MacArthur “Genius” Fellowship and has been recognized as one of America’s “25 Best Leaders” by U.S. News & World Report.
+Jim Yong Kim, M.D., Ph.D., is vice chairman and partner at Global Infrastructure Partners.
+A physician and anthropologist, Dr. Kim served as the 12th president of the World Bank Group from July 2012 to February 2019.
+Before joining the World Bank Group, Kim served as president of Dartmouth College and held professorships at Harvard Medical School and the Harvard School of Public Health.
+From 2003 to 2005, as director of the World Health Organization’s HIV/AIDS Department, Kim led the “3 by 5” initiative, the first global goal for AIDS treatment.
+He has received a MacArthur “Genius” Fellowship, has been recognized as one of America’s “25 Best Leaders” by U.S. News & World Report, and was named one of TIME magazine's "100 Most Influential People in the World."

 Todd McCormack is a founding board member of Partners In Health and a senior corporate vice president at IMG Media, the largest independent producer and distributor of sports programming in the world.
 He previously served as CEO of TWI Interactive, an independently financed IMG company that managed IMG’s new media rights from 1999-2003.
 McCormack continues to spearhead IMG special projects and supports the company’s digital media business and also works independently with digital media businesses as an angel investor and advisor.
 He is a member of CommonAngels, a group that invests in innovative information technology companies, and an advisor to Livestream.